Qjure

 Chinese: Yuan zhui bai hua ye

-Synonyms: Porana paniculata; Dinetus paniculatus.
+Synonym: Porana paniculata; Dinetus paniculatus.

 Region: Xizang, Yunnan, Bhutan, India, Myanmar, Nepal, Pakistan.